microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 ![](./imgs/master.png)

    2. Select **dev**</br>
+      1. If you haven’t previously selected the dev branch you may need to choose **origin/dev**

 ![](./imgs/devSelect.png)

    3. You should now be in your *dev* branch</br>

 ![](./imgs/dev.png)

 5. Click on the + that shows up when you hover over **CHANGES**